Imkaushikdolui/online_course_system_django/README.md

 ## Features
 - User registration and authentication
+- Django Celery worker to handle the task in background
+- Email Notifications [SMTP]
 - Course browsing and enrollment
 - Video lessons with progress tracking
 - User dashboard to track course progress